 Texas Civil Practice and Remedies Code § 33.001 blocks liability in cases where the victim is more than 50% at fault.
 This means that if the court finds that not wearing a seat belt makes you more than 50% at fault for your injuries, you cannot sue for damages.
 However, if the lack of a seat belt only contributed to 5% or 10% of your injuries, for example, it should not block you from holding the other diver at fault.

 All in all, damages will be reduced by whatever percentage of fault you shared.
 That means that in an example where you were found 10% at fault because you did not have a seat belt on, then the court could reduce your damages by 10%.

 Car Crash Cases Involving a Passenger with No Seat Belt

 Drivers typically take their safety into their own hands if they do not wear a seat belt.
 That is why courts can hold them partially liable – or potentially block damages – if they try to sue for injuries after not wearing a seat belt.
 But what happens when passengers instead of drivers don’t wear seat belts?

 Technically speaking, the law requires the passenger to wear a seat belt rather than requiring the driver to tell passengers to wear a seat belt.
 This means that not using a seat belt would be your own fault if you were injured as a passenger, not your driver’s fault.
 The exception is when children under 17 do not wear seat belts – that could potentially be considered the driver’s fault.
 Our Houston car accident lawyers can help you decide whom to sue.

 Car Accident Lawyers for Injury Victims in Texas

 For a free legal consultation on your car accident case, call The Queenan Law Firm at (817) 476-1797.
-Our Texas personal injury lawyers give free legal consultations.
+Our Odessa, TX personal injury lawyers give free legal consultations.